Surf Style: History

 In 2013 the company partnered with Guy Harvey.

+On Tuesday, March 14, 2023, at the Clearwater Beach location, 20 year old Jonathan Stanley shot and killed 22 year old Rodney Sweeney.
+Stanley was arrested soon afterwards.

 Offerings

 The beachwear sold at Surf Style includes sarongs, sunblock, and swimsuits.
 The indoor FlowRider artificial wave provides an opportunity to learn surfing, a sport difficult to practice on the Gulf of Mexico with its small waves.